domattioli/XNAT-Interact/README.md

 # XNAT-Interact
 First things First:
 - You will need to be added as a member to the RPACS XNAT server by the Data Librarian.
+    - You must be using your VPN when you access the link included on the invitation email!

 Some scripts for getting your source and derived fluoroscopic image data to and from your team's XNAT RPACS server.